shazoom/wnvim/README.md

 # wnvim
-Applescript applet which launches Neovim in Terminal.app or iTerm2.app.
+An Applescript applet which launches Neovim in Terminal.app or iTerm2.app.
 It is designed to integrated Neovim into GUI tools which can open files in your prefered editor.

-[note, the Terminal.app support is broken at the momemnt]

 It has run and read handlers.
 Opening it allows Terminal or iTerm to be chosen (iTerm works better; it closes automatically when nvim exits,)